 New Air Passenger Protection Regulations are here – learn what they mean for you!

 Big changes are here for airline passengers in Canada.
-Until now, there have been no standardized passenger protection rules for air travel in Canada.
+Until this year, there have been no standardized passenger protection rules for air travel in Canada.
 Airlines have set their own policies when it comes to transparency, communication and compensation.

-This year, the Federal government is rolling out the new Air Passenger Protection Regulations, which apply to flights to, from and within Canada.
+This year, the Federal government rolled out the new Air Passenger Protection Regulations, which apply to flights to, from and within Canada.

 What are the details?

-- Airlines will now have to clearly communicate to passengers their rights, the recourse available to them, and any updates about delayed or cancelled flights.
+- Airlines have to clearly communicate to passengers their rights, the recourse available to them, and any updates about delayed or cancelled flights.